 Seeing heat is great, but sometimes you need to know exactly what the temperature of an object is to prevent damage, avoid contamination, and more.

 Another very timely application of testing absolute temperature is COVID-19 testing.
-We see a very high demand now for extremely accurate measurement – plus or minus .3 degrees – and radiometric cameras are the answer.
+We see a very high demand now for extremely accurate measurement – plus or minus .3 degrees – and radiometric LWIR cameras can help with that.

-Accuracy in these cameras come down to reference: place a reference in the image for which you know the exact temperature, and the technology does the rest.
+Accuracy in these cameras comes down to reference: place a reference in the image for which you know the exact temperature, and the technology does the rest.

 Teledyne and LWIR